WSPR TV User Guide

 WSPR TV provides a channel map to help users gauge U4B channel activity.
 This map is particularly well-suited for identifying unused channels.

-In the table, the columns represent the start minute of the regular callsign transmission, while the rows correspond to the first and third characters of the special callsign (such as Q1 in QB1ERZ).
+In the table, the columns represent the starting minute of the regular callsign transmission, while the rows correspond to the first and third characters of the special callsign (such as Q1 in QB1ERZ).
 Each cell contains two colored buckets, and each bucket in turn represents two U4B channels in adjacent frequency lanes (i.e. one bucket covers 0-80 Hz while the other 120-200 Hz).
 Binning of nearby channels is necessary because RX frequency errors can easily exceed the 40 Hz width of a single U4B channel.

 The rightmost column of the table displays the range of U4B channels for each row.
 To locate a specific U4B channel, first identify the row containing the range, then scan across that row to find the channel.

 Additionally, an RX Threshold setting is available to filter out single-receiver reports when set to 2.
-Basic telemetry reported by only one receiver is more likely to have an inaccurate frequency, as frequency values are averaged across multiple receivers.
+Standard telemetry reported by only one receiver is more likely to have an inaccurate frequency, as frequency values are averaged across multiple receivers.
 In some cases, single-receiver reports are also associated with incorrectly set receiver clocks, which can result in telemetry being assigned to the wrong time slot.

-Buckets are color-coded based on their count: green indicates that no basic telemetry has been observed in any 1-hour slots, while red represents multiple hours of daily use over an extended period.
+Buckets are color-coded based on their count: green indicates that no standard telemetry has been observed in any 1-hour slots, while red represents multiple hours of daily use over an custom period.
 For example, a tracker that transmits for 10 hours every day will show a count of about 300 after 30 days.
 Yellow and orange fall in between, with yellow in particular sometimes reflecting leakage from a nearby busy channel due to RX frequency errors.

 While the map may display some false positives, it is highly sensitive to channel activity and should therefore produce virtually no false negatives.
 A transmitter operating for as little as 20 minutes and detected by a single receiver will change a bucket’s color from green to yellow.